 Course Model Math (Industry Standard)

-Consider a typical online course scenario: $497 course × 100 buyers = $49,700 in initial revenue.
+Consider a typical online course scenario: $497 course Γ 100 buyers = $49,700 in initial revenue.
 Only 5% finish the course (5 people complete) according to industry averages.

 Challenge Model Math (CommuniPass Data)

-Now, let’s look at a CommuniPass Challenge: $79 challenge × 200 participants = $15,800 in initial revenue.
+Now, let’s look at a CommuniPass Challenge: $79 challenge Γ 200 participants = $15,800 in initial revenue.
 80% complete the challenge (160 people) based on CommuniPass data.
 83% of finishers buy a $2,000 premium offer = $266,000.
-Total revenue: $281,800 — more than 5× the revenue, from a lower entry price.
+That’s the flywheel effect of marketing an online course alternative working as intended.

 CommuniPass Conversion Data

-CommuniPass data consistently shows a 1:6 conversion ratio from low-ticket challenges to high-ticket offers.
 Furthermore, 83% of challenge finishers actively ask for the next step.
-These results are structurally enabled — not luck — because the model guarantees a synchronized community finish and a peak sales moment built in.
+These results are structurally enabled β not luck β because the model guarantees a synchronized community finish and a peak sales moment built in.

 The One Line to Anchor This Section